Materials Research Science and Engineering Centers: Pre-1960

-The Interdisciplinary Laboratories (IDLs) 1960-1972
+Interdisciplinary Laboratories (IDLs) 1960-1972

-The creation of three Interdisciplinary Laboratories, at Cornell University, the University of Pennsylvania, and Northwestern University, was officially announced by ARPA on July 11, 1960.
+MRSECs evolved from the Interdisciplinary Laboratories (IDLs) initiated by the Department of Defense in 1960.
+The creation of three Interdisciplinary Laboratories, at Cornell University, the University of Pennsylvania, and Northwestern University, was announced by ARPA on July 11, 1960.
 The contracts required that these universities "shall establish an interdisciplinary materials research program and shall furnish the necessary personnel and facilities for the conduct of research in the science of materials..."
-In the following year (1961) eight additional IDLs were created:

-Brown University, University of Chicago, Harvard, University of Maryland, Massachusetts Institute of Technology, University of North Carolina, Purdue University, and Stanford University.
+In the following year (1961) eight additional IDLs were created: Brown University, University of Chicago, Harvard, University of Maryland, Massachusetts Institute of Technology, University of North Carolina, Purdue University, and Stanford University.
 A 12th IDL was added at the University of Illinois in 1962, which was administered by the Atomic Energy Commission (AEC).
 Subsequently, there were three more AEC contracts and two contracts through NASA.
 The role of the AEC in establishing a strong materials research community was well known since the advent of nuclear reactors and the importance of materials in reactor cost, efficiency, and safety.
 As early as 1955 John von Neumann, renowned mathematician and contributor to the Manhattan Project, in his role as commissioner of the AEC and member of the AEC General Advisory Committee (GAC), strongly endorsed a materials-focused institute in an academic setting.

 The impact of the IDLs on the training of students was significant.
 By 1969 over 360 new doctorate degrees were awarded.
 A report by the National Academy of Sciences concluded that these center based programs were instrumental in defining "materials science and engineering" as a new interdisciplinary activity which was evidenced by a rapid increase of materials science departments between 1960 and 1970 and beyond.
 In addition, to the building of new facilities infrastructure these centers of excellence led to the training of not only materials scientists, but also physicists, chemists, engineers and other professionals.